 Bettas are naturally aggressive fish and will not allow any other betta to come close.
 Hence it is necessary to condition the breeding bettas to get used to each other.
 Keep a glass hurricane globe inside the tank.
 Place the female betta in it.
-Next introduce the male betta in to the tank.
+Next, introduce the male betta into the tank.
 The male will start circling around the glass globe flaring at the female inside.
 During the conditioning period, the bettas must be fed well.
-Lot of live food will produce the best results in a short time.
+A lot of live food will produce the best results in a short time.

 Betta Fish Bubble Nest

 After some time, the male will swim away and start building the bubble nest.
 He will be darting between the female and the nest.
 It is time to release the female into the tank.
 You will notice them chasing and biting each other, which is normal.
 The female will then start checking if the bubble nest is ready.